 Even so, the term “granola bar” still has a healthy association, doesn’t it?
 And now of course you can find a whole section of “healthy” bars that may be all nuts, all grain, only sweetened with dates, and so on.
 Though most still have long ingredient lists, questionable flavors, and are really expensive ($4 for one bar!?).

 But granola bars are still one of the best ways to have a quality on-the-go snack or meal replacement, especially when you can control the ingredients.
 So I began a quest to create a recipe that would stay moist and chewy, but not fall apart.

 After trying what seemed like a million granola bar recipes, I came up with not one, but two that were just about perfect.
 A quick chewy no-bake granola bar and this hearty baked chewy granola bar.

 Why two granola bar recipes?
 I like to make this baked bar when I want a nutritionally dense, hearty bar that’s great to take hiking and camping.
 It’s also the one I make when I don’t have crispy rice cereal and granola to make the chewy no-bake bars.
 When I do have the ingredients and need a quick bar, it’s great to have the no-bake option.

 Which isn’t to say these baked bars are a second choice option – we LOVE them!
 They are just sweet enough (using either honey or maple syrup), have great flavor, and are full of possible variations.
 I feel great feeding these to my family!

-But they do take just a bit longer, so I find myself going to the no-bake variety if I have all the ingredients.
+Even though they are baked, they are still chewy and these bars seem to stay fresher longer at room temperature than the no-bake variety, a plus for vacations.
+But they do take a little bit longer to make, so I find myself going to the no-bake variety if I have all the ingredients and limited time.